-Notice that this function is not thread-safe, not even when the emulator with SMP support is used.
+Notice that this function is not thread-safe.

 int driver_output2(ErlDrvPort port, char hbuf, ErlDrvSizeT hlen, char buf, ErlDrvSizeT len)

 First sends hbuf (length in hlen) data as a list, regardless of port settings.
 Then sends buf as a binary or list.
 For example, if hlen is 3, the port owner process receives [H1, H2, H3 | T].